Project Nahma – Phase 1

 A view of the original Nahma Lodge located to the left

 PJ and Al had a dream to build their family home on the same site as the marina.
+This would be the step to complete a vision of great-grandfather (Spencer) and grandmother (Lina), father Dave and mom Aileen, for the family to stay on the shores of Balsam Lake.
 It would be a multi-generational residence, with both shared and separate spaces inside and out for the entire family.
 Enter Al. Al is a Mechanical Engineer with a mind for tinkering and with a fascination of how things are made.
-He enjoys automata, the study of self-operating machines which he delved more into after his career.
+He visualizes and creates automata, moving mechanical self-operating wooden machines, which he delved more into after his career.
 Being a renaissance man, allows Al to creatively think outside the box and his vision and wish list for the Nahma project is unlike any other project we have worked on!

-Using leading edge technology, the home will be almost 8,000 sq feet containing three homes in one.
-There will be a home for Aileen the family matriarch, a home for Pj and Al and finally a full home for Laura and Jeff plus their two children.
+Using leading edge technology, the home will be approximately 8,000 sq feet containing three homes in one.
+There will be a home for Aileen the family matriarch, a home for Pj and Al and finally a full home for Laura and Jeff plus their two children Darren and Ian.
 The overall space will marry common areas as well as private separate zones.

 Exterior rendering